Avast SecureLine VPN Review: Is it Worth the Price?

 Using Streaming Devices with Avast SecureLine VPN

-Avast SecureLine VPN doesn’t have an app for Amazon Fire TV stick, or for Amazon Fire TV or any smart TVs.
-It also doesn’t offer support for gaming consoles such as Xbox, PlayStation, or Nintendo Switch.
+Avast SecureLine VPN works on Android smart TVs.
+It doesn’t have an app for Amazon Fire TV Stick, Amazon Fire TV, or other smart TVs.
+It also doesn’t offer support for gaming consoles.

 Avast SecureLine VPN has VPN apps for: